aliakh/demo-java-reflection/article2.md

 Reflection is the ability of an application to examine and modify its structure and behavior at runtime.
 The ability to _introspect structure_ consists in the presence of the Core Reflection API for reading classes and their fields, methods, constructors, member classes and member interfaces.
 The ability to _modify behavior_ consists in the presence of this API for getting and setting field values, invoking methods, and creating new instances using constructors.

+The `Member` interface and its implementations - the `Field`, `Method`, and `Constructor` classes represent reflected fields and methods (which are members of classes and interfaces, according to the Java Language Specification) and constructors (which are not members).

 <sub>This article is based on the Java 17 implementation in Oracle OpenJDK.</sub>